 5. Kitchen Door

-Shutters are a great addition to the threshold of any kitchen, perfectly closing off the space so you can prepare that surprise meal for your loved ones or enjoy some time to yourself.
+Shutters as room dividers are a great addition to the threshold of any kitchen, perfectly closing off the space so you can prepare that surprise meal for your loved ones or enjoy some time to yourself.
 They will help to ventilate the kitchen and keep pungent smells from escaping and spreading through the rest of the house.
 Hardwood shutters are also hardwearing and easy to wipe down should they get grubby or oily.

 6. Create a workspace/study area